google/bindiff/README.md

 console window" - to be able to use Git from the regular command prompt.

 ### Perl

+Note: This is only needed for the deprecated PostgreSQL support and can be skipped safely.

 Download and install ActiveState Perl from its [download page](http://www.activestate.com/activeperl/downloads).
 This should add Perl to